CodyReichert/awesome-cl/README.md

 ## Python ##

 * [burgled-batteries](https://github.com/pinterface/burgled-batteries) - A bridge between Python and Common Lisp.
 The goal is that Lisp programs can use Python libraries.
 Not available on Quicklisp.
-No license specified.
+[MIT][200].
 * [cl4py](https://github.com/marcoheisig/cl4py) - The library cl4py (pronounce as clappy) allows Python programs to call Common Lisp libraries.
 [MIT][200].
 * [py4cl](https://github.com/bendudson/py4cl) - A library that allows Common Lisp code to access Python libraries.
 It is basically the inverse of cl4py.
 [MIT][200].
 * [cl-python](https://github.com/metawilm/cl-python) - an implementation of Python in Common Lisp.
 [LLGPL][8].